True Detective: Season 1

 True Detective's first season received widespread acclaim from television critics, with several naming it among the best television dramas of the year.
-On the review aggregation website Rotten Tomatoes, the first season garnered a rating of 87%, based on 208 reviews, with an average rating of 8.85/10.
+On the review aggregation website Rotten Tomatoes, the first season garnered a rating of 92%, based on 100 reviews.
 The site's critical consensus reads, "In True Detective, performances by Woody Harrelson and Matthew McConaughey reel the viewer in, while the style, vision and direction make it hard to turn away."
-On Metacritic, season one scored an 87 out of 100, based on 41 critics, indicating "universal acclaim".
+On Metacritic, season one scored an 87 out of 100, based on 41 critics.

 Reviewers from The Daily Beast, The Atlantic, and The Daily Telegraph cited True Detective as the strongest show in recent memory.
 Tim Goodman from The Hollywood Reporter said the acting, dialogue, and sleek production were the series' most redeeming qualities.
-HitFix's Alan Sepinwall agreed, and believed that these attributes "speak to the value of the hybrid anthology format Pizzolatto is using here ... points to a potentially fascinating shift in dramatic series television."
+HitFix's Alan Sepinwall agreed, and believed that these attributes "speak to the value of the hybrid anthology format Pizzolatto is using here ... points to a potentially fascinating shift in dramatic series television".
 Richard Lawson, writing for Vanity Fair, said that Pizzolatto and Fukunaga's sensibilities produce "a captivating and offbeat tweak of a well-worn genre".
 Despite its critical regard, some critics were not as enthusiastic in their reviews of season one.
 The New York Times journalist Mike Hale thought the script too readily deferred to religion as its narrative backbone, as did Chris Cabin from Slant Magazine.
 Hank Steuver of The Washington Post wrote that True Detective failed to realize its own ambition.

-The ensemble performances, namely McConaughey and Harrelson, were frequently mentioned in review for the show.
+The ensemble performances, namely McConaughey and Harrelson, were frequently mentioned in reviews.
 Robert Bianco in USA Today wrote that the duo met, and even exceeded occasionally, the "enormously high" performance expectations of the "golden age of TV acting".
 David Wiegand of the San Francisco Chronicle and Los Angeles Times journalist Robert Lloyd singled out the two men for their work in the series; The Boston Globe did the same for Monaghan.
 Variety's Brian Lowry said the True Detective cast consisted of "fine players on the periphery".